 Is Yellowstone a good park to visit with kids or toddlers?

 Yes!
 We visited the park with our three-year-old, and he loved it.
 Yellowstone is a fabulous place for kids.
 If you want help with your Yellowstone family vacation planning, you can read our entire post on visiting Yellowstone with kids and the best things to do with them.

 Barely existent.
-While there may be spots that you can get a patch of service, it’s not something to rely on.
-I have T-Mobile, and my husband has AT&T, and neither one of us were able to connect.
+While there may be spots where you can get a patch of service, it’s not something to rely on.
+I have T-Mobile, and my husband has AT&T, and neither one of us was able to connect.
 The park claims to have hot spots you can jump onto, but those were pretty unreliable.
 Be happy if you do get it, but don’t expect it.

 If there’s no cell service, how do I figure out directions?
 I’m so reliant on GPS!

 I know.
 Me too.
 First off, the park is very easy to drive in, and everything is clearly marked.
 That being said, we can’t recommend enough downloading the Yellowstone National Park app that has offline directions and maps to all of the sights in the park.
 We found it really helpful when looking for trailheads and picnic areas.
 It also has a wealth of other amazing information that is good to have.
-It offers an education into what all the geothermal features are and fun facts about the park.
+It offers education about what all the geothermal features are and fun facts about the park.
 Download it BEFORE you get there.
-You can also get a Yellowstone map from the visitors center
+You can also get a Yellowstone map from the visitor centers.

 What’s the food situation in Yellowstone?